Should new drivers be banned from taking passengers?

 “This raft of proposals would make up a ‘graduated driver license scheme’ of the type seen in Canada, the US and New Zealand”, said an ABI spokesperson.

 Graduated Driver Licensing (GDL) is a scheme that enables new drivers to build up their skills and experience in stages.
-The scheme has the support of various motoring groups including the RAC Foundation.
+The scheme has the support of various motoring groups.

 In Ontario, Canada, a study found that graduated driver licensing programmes resulted in a 31% drop in the number of crashes among drivers aged 16 to 19.